WWDE-FM

-WWDE-FM has studios and offices on Clearfield Avenue in Virginia Beach.
-The transmitter is off East Indian River Road in Norfolk.
+WWDE-FM has studios and offices on Clearfield Avenue in Virginia Beach, and its transmitter is off East Indian River Road in Norfolk.

-WWDE-FM broadcasts in HD.
-The station calls itself "2WD" referring to the two Ws in its call letters, followed by a D and an E that can be pronounced as "DEE."
-WWDE-FM is one of two Hampton Roads FM radio stations to play all-Christmas music from mid-November to December 25, the other being WMOV-FM, owned by iHeartMedia.

 History

-The station first signed on the air on June 1, 1962 Owned by Dick Lamb, Larry Saunders and Gene Loving.
+The station first signed on the air on June 1, 1962, owned by Dick Lamb, Larry Saunders and Gene Loving.
 During the 1970s, it was co-owned with WVEC (1490 AM, now WXTG) and WVEC-TV.
 Its call letters were WVHR, and it aired a middle of the road music format, sometimes simulcast with its AM sister station.
 Its longtime adult contemporary format started on July 31, 1978, with Lamb and sidekick Paul Richardson hosting the "2WD Breakfast Bunch" until January 28, 2005.
 Both have moved to rival WTWV-FM.

-On December 26, 2006, WWDE shifted to Soft Adult Contemporary, but retained the "2WD" moniker.
-On April 1, 2013, WWDE shifted back to Mainstream Adult Contemporary, and rebranded as "The New 101.3 2WD".

-In May 1987, a popular WWDE overnight DJ, Debbie Dicus, was murdered in broad daylight while tending to her garden in a public park in Hampton.
-Her tragic murder is noted on a Forensic Files episode, "Garden of Evil."
+In May 1987, a WWDE overnight DJ, Debbie Dicus, was murdered in broad daylight while tending to her garden in a public park in Hampton.
+Her tragic murder is noted on a Forensic Files episode, "Garden of Evil".